 No matter what mechanism is used for hiring a country manager, it is worthwhile considering the business and compliance constraints of the target market, how a country manager role fits in with broader strategy, and whether you could benefit from local assistance in hiring the country manager.

-For support in hiring a country manager and other aspects of your overseas expansion get in touch with New Horizons Global Partners.
+For support in hiring a country manager and other aspects of your overseas expansion get in touch with Horizons.